Skip to content

 Long term travel

 This involves taking an extended holiday abroad – often for several months.
 It could involve staying in one location or visiting multiple countries in one trip.
-Accommodation is likely to involve hotels, hostels or rented lodgings
+Accommodation is likely to involve hotels, hostels or rented lodgings.

 The pros of long term travel